Ruth Lake | Western Uintas

 Meadows on the way to Ruth Lake

 Ruth Lake is tough to recommend enough.
-This is a fantastic short hike with little elevation gain, making it an excellent family hike or for most anyone.
+This is a fantastic short hike with little elevation gain, making it an excellent family hike or for almost anyone.
 The lake is nestled in an alpine setting with cliffs that are popular with rock climbers high above the trail.
-The alpine setting, cliffs to the south and views of Hayden Peak to the east make for a fantastic setting.
+The alpine setting, cliffs to the south, and views of Hayden Peak to the east make for a breathtaking setting.

 Because of the beauty, ease of access, and ease of the hike, this is also a very popular hike.
 On a typical summer weekend, the parking lot will likely be full with day hikers, rock climbers, and backpackers all heading in the short 0.8 miles to the lake.
-Please practice low impact hiking and backpacking techniques if visiting.
-Also, be aware, Naomi and several other lakes are within a stone's throw of Ruth Lake and make good alternate destinations if Ruth Lake is feeling a bit crowded.
+Please practice low-impact hiking and backpacking techniques if visiting.

 Ruth Lake